Alluxio/alluxio/docs/en/core-services/Caching.md

 **Note:** Alluxio's eviction model is synchronous and is executed when a client requires free space when writing a block.
-`alluxio.worker.tieredstore.free.ahead.bytes`(Default: 0) can be configured to free up more bytes than necessary per eviction attempt to avoid triggering the eviction process multiple times.
+`alluxio.worker.tieredstore.free.ahead.bytes`(Default: 0) can be configured to free up more bytes than necessary per eviction attempt to reduce the numbers of evictions triggered.
+This changed starting in Alluxio 2.3.0 which deprecated [the old watermark-based eviction process](#evictor-emulation).

 The user can also specify the tier that the data will be written to via [configuration settings](#configuring-tiered-storage).